shakkathir/AWSArch/2020/AUG-2020-SCOPE-README.md

 ### Last Updated : 2020/Aug/18

 ### On the client side
-#### Work Item #1:
+#### Work Item #1: Globally uniq trace id (GUTID)
- * Establish of globally uniq trace id  with the **namespace tenenet.sub tenent**
+ 1. Establish of globally uniq trace id  with the **namespace tenenet.sub tenent**
- * Enable the client apps to embed the globally uniq trace id  in every client request
+ 1. Enable the client apps to embed the globally uniq trace id  in every client request

 ### On the server side

 #### Work Item #2 :  Extract, instrument, augment:
-* for every application account = 1..n : do {
+1. for every application account = 1..n : do
-  * for every application gateway or extraction point = 1..m : do {
+  1. for every application gateway or extraction point = 1..m : do
-    * intercept every inbound API call from any client
+    1. intercept every inbound API call from any client
-      * extract the global uniq trace id.
-(GUTID)
+      1. extract the GUTID
-      * timestamp it.
+      1. timestamp it.
-      * cull relevant attributes from client request from the inbound message that are needed for metrics calculation by the downstream systems
+      1. cull relevant attributes from client request from the inbound message that are needed for metrics calculation by the downstream systems
-        * package/create message payload containing
+      1. package/create message payload containing
-          * GUTID,
+        1. GUTID,
-          * request attributes - app name, app id, tenet, sub tenent etc.,
+        1. request attributes - app name, app id, tenet, sub tenent etc.,
-          * w/ timestamp
+        1. w/ timestamp
         in a standardized message format (JSON or plain text)
-    * intercept every outbound API call
+  1. intercept every outbound API call from any client
-      * extract the global uniq trace id.
-(GUTID)
+    1. extract the GUTID
-        * timestamp it.
+      1. timestamp it.
-        * cull relevant attributes in client response from from the outbound message that are needed for metrics calculation by the downstream systems
+      1. cull relevant attributes in client response from from the outbound message that are needed for metrics calculation by the downstream systems
-        * package/create message payload containing
+      1. package/create message payload containing
-          * GUTID,
+        1. GUTID,
-          * request attributes - app name, app id, tenet, sub tenent etc., ,
+        1. request attributes - app name, app id, tenet, sub tenent etc., ,
-          * w/ timestamp
+        1. w/ timestamp
         in a standardized message format (JSON or plain text)
-     }
-  }
 ___
 #### Work Item #3 :  Message format Design & update life cycle
-            Design the message format with the attributes, types and nested structures if needed.
+1. Design the message format with the attributes, types and nested structures if needed.
-            Version message format ( The format evolves over time  and backwards compatiblity ) when the message format changes {
+1. Version message format ( The format evolves over time  and backwards compatiblity )
+1. when the message format changes {
-                update the message attributes, types
+   1. update the message attributes, types
-                Version the new format
+   1. Version the new format
-                Publish the message format to all down stream systems & components that consumes the message.
+   1. Publish the message format to all down stream systems & components that consumes the message.
 }

 #### Work Item #4 : Ship the extracted & instrumented message package
         for every application account = 1..n : do  {